-Macrolides are among the most widely prescribed antibacterial drug classes; an effective drug class with activity against a broad range of organisms.
+Macrolides are among the most widely prescribed antibacterial drug classes; an effective drug class with activity against a broad range of bacteria.

-Macrolide antibacterial drugs have been around since the 1950s and have, since that time, proved enormously successful at treating bacterial infections.
+Macrolide antibacterial drugs have been around since the 1950s and have, in that time, proved enormously successful at treating both minor and serious bacterial infections.

 Macrolides are predominantly used to treat Gram-positive infections and remain a popular alternative for patients with penicillin allergy.
 They are active against a limited range of Gram-negative organisms (B. pertussis, H. influenzae etc.).

-Macrolides are used in the treatment of the following indications:
+Macrolides are used in the treatment of infections such as:

 - Respiratory tract infections